juanchovelezpro/juanchovelezpro/README.md

 💡 &nbsp;I love to learn new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying 9th Semester of Telematics Engineering at the Icesi University.\
+💻 &nbsp;I like mobile development, DevOps and cloud computing.\
+👦 &nbsp;I'm creative, flexible, adaptable and so passionate about technology.\
+👥 &nbsp;I like teamworking to learn from my teammates and share my knowledge with them.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>